A Computationally Stable Approach to Gaussian Process Interpolation of Deterministic Computer Simulation Data

-Note that the proposed approach facilitates the inclusion of a non-zero nugget (the smallest possible $\delta$ needed) only when required for fixing the ill-conditioning of a correlation matrix.
+The proposed approach facilitates the inclusion of a non-zero nugget only when required for fixing the ill-conditioning problem.
 Clearly, the number of realizations that required a non-zero nugget in the GP models here is much smaller than in the GoldPrice example.
 This is expected because getting near-singular correlation matrices becomes less likely as the dimensionality of the input space increases.

+The corresponding prediction accuracy measures for 50 simulations are summarized in Table~\ref{tab:perm_pred}.
+The test set, $D_{new}$, required for computing $\xi_{P,M}^0$, is a randomly chosen $3000$-point maximin Latin hypercube design.
+As in Example~1, the prediction accuracy increases with $M$, the number of iterations, and by lowering the boundary value of the nugget in the optimization problem.

 } \end{example}

 \begin{example}{\rm The borehole model is a more realistic deterministic simulator, that models the flow rate through a borehole which is drilled from the ground surface through two aquifers, and is commonly used in computer experiments (e.g., Joseph, Hung and Sudjianto 2008) to compare different methods.
 The flow rate is given by